From inefficiency to innovation—AI is helping C-suiters reshape the future of clinical trials.

 How can healthcare leaders benefit across various aspects of the clinical research process?

-With all the above benefits, it is vital to ask what are the pain points in the traditional clinical trial process.
+Having all the above advantages, it is essential to answer what the pain points are in the conventional clinical trial process.

 But it brings us to address the question, “Why NOW is the time for AI-enabled clinical trial research”?